Mileena28/Mileena28.github.io/_posts/2025-06-22-when-everything-you-knew-was-a-lie.md

 Their childhood held secrets mine didn't.
 Darkness that no child should know.
 And yet we wore the same meeting clothes, carried the same book bags, knocked on the same doors with the same practiced smiles.

 Their sister disappeared one day.
 No explanation.
 No goodbye.
-Just gone—sent to live with grandparents while the family continued their charade of righteousness.
+Just gone, sent to live with grandparents while the family continued their charade of righteousness.
 The brothers wondered, but children in the "truth" learn early not to ask questions that might have uncomfortable answers.

 It would be ten years before they learned why she vanished.
 Ten years of their father sitting in the Kingdom Hall.
 Ten years of their mother's silence.
 Ten years of pretending everything was fine while a child's life had been shattered beyond repair.